Padworth: Geography and amenities

-Padworth is built around the Norman church and the manor house, which from 1748 was the home of the Darby-Griffith family but in the 20th century was converted into Padworth College, an independent co-educational day and boarding school for students aged 13–19.
+Padworth is built around the Norman church and the manor house, which from 1748 was the home of the Darby-Griffith family.
+In 1963 the house was converted into Padworth College, an independent school.
+In spring 2025, the school announced it would close at the end of the 2024–25 academic year, and the building put up for sale.

 The two halves of the parish can be separated thus: